kmartin0/spring-boot-boilerplate-api/readme.md

     --data-urlencode 'grant_type=refresh_token'
     ```

 The Authorization server supports JWT-encoded JWK-signed authorization and exposes a JWK Set URI.
+A demo keypair is available in `resources/keystore/demo-dev-jwk.jks` and is configured in `application-dev.properties` to be used when the dev profile is active.
-Follow the following steps to configure
-the keystore containing the KeyPair:
+Follow the following steps to configure your own keystore containing the KeyPair:

 1. Create keystore using the following command:
     ```